 Probate & Estate Planning Attorneys Serving Redford & Southeastern Michigan

-When your loved one dies without a Will, or only a Will, their assets generally have to go through Probate Court to be retitled into the names of the heirs.
+When your loved one dies without a Will, trust, or only a Will, their assets generally have to go through Probate Court to be retitled into the names of the heirs.
 You deserve a probate attorney who has worked in the Probate Court system and knows how to get results.

 Probate Court Process in Redford Township & Southeastern Michigan